hoseungme/C-Server/README.md

 # C-Server

-C-Server is HTTP server that was written in C language on Linux.
+A HTTP server that was written in C language on Linux.